 Of important note, Cedar Key is also a city of artists.
 Cedar Key has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cedar Key’s character.

-A relatively large number of people in Cedar Key telecommute to their jobs.
-Overall, about 28.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 25.70% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Cedar Key is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Cedar Key is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Cedar Key in 2022 was $41,672, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $166,688 for a family of four.
+The per capita income in Cedar Key in 2022 was $45,866, which is upper middle income relative to Florida and the nation.
+This equates to an annual income of $183,464 for a family of four.
 However, Cedar Key contains both very wealthy and poor people as well.

 Cedar Key is a somewhat ethnically-diverse city.
 The people who call Cedar Key home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Key residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cedar Key include German, English, Irish, Scottish, and Italian.
+Important ancestries of people in Cedar Key include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Cedar Key is English.
 Other important languages spoken here include Italian and Other Indo-European.